charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 I should add that it is possible run a script remotely without first copying it to the remote server.
 That may or may not be the simplist way, but I would prefer not to go down that route because:

 - I want to make sure everyone knows how to use **scp** to copy a file to a remote machine.
 - It will probably be useful to have the script on the remote machine.
 If we have used ssh to get a prompt on a remote machine, we might not want to go back the local machine just to run the pull script.
+In short, if we copy the remote script over then we can run it either from a local machine or from the remote machine.

 ## Turn it in